 Mission of the Hellenic Financial Stability Fund (HFSF)

-The Hellenic Financial Stability Fund (HFSF) was founded in July 2010 with the objective of contributing to the stability of the Greek banking system for the public interest.
-Under its founding law (Ν. 3864/2010) it enjoys administrative and financial autonomy and operates as a private legal entity.
-Throughout its 10-year course which took place during the severe domestic financial crisis, the HFSF has greatly contributed to the rescue and restructuring of the systemic banks acting as a catalyst for stability and transformation and focusing on the banks’ efficiency and effectiveness in the pursuit of continuing sustainable growth.
+The Hellenic Financial Stability Fund (HFSF) was founded in July 2010 with the objective of contributing to the stability of the Greek banking system for the public interest as well as the effective disposal of shares or other financial instruments held in credit institutions, based on its divestment strategy.
+Under its founding law (L. 3864/2010) it enjoys administrative and financial autonomy and operates as a private legal entity.
+Throughout its more than 10-year course which took place during the severe domestic financial crisis, the HFSF has greatly contributed to the rescue and restructuring of the systemic banks acting as a catalyst for stability and transformation and focusing on the banks’ efficiency and effectiveness in the pursuit of continuing sustainable growth.
 With the support and guidance of the HFSF, the funding policies of the systemic banks have an impact on the real economy and in particular on the primary and secondary sectors, tourism, commerce, thus improving their growth prospects.
 The Fund has strengthened the country’s financial stability, as well as the systemic banks’ capacities to ultimately strengthen the prosperity of the Greek society.

-- Provides capital support to credit institutions under the current HFSF Law in accordance with European Union (the “EU”) state aid rules.
+1. Provides capital support to credit institutions according to the provisions of the present Law in compliance with EU state aid rules.

-- Monitors and assesses how the credit institutions that receive capital support from the Fund are complying with their restructuring plans while preserving the business autonomy of the credit institutions.
-The Fund ensures that such credit institutions operate on market terms and that private sector participation in them is encouraged providing that any procedure is transparent and complies with the EU state aid rules.
+Fund, comply with their restructuring plans, safeguarding at the same time the business autonomy of the credit institution.
+The Fund ensures that such credit institutions operate on market terms and that private sector participation in them is enhanced on the basis of transparent procedures and of the EU legislation on state aid.

-- Disposes, in whole or in part, of financial instruments issued by the credit institutions in which it holds an interest.
+4. Disposes in whole or partially, of financial instruments issued by the credit institutions in which it participates.

-- Lends to the Hellenic Deposit and Investment Guarantee Fund.
+5. Provides loan to the Hellenic Deposit and Investment Guarantee Fund (HDIGF) for resolution purposes.